IP in business transactions: United Arab Emirates overview

 Confidential information is protected under the general criminal, civil and, with respect to employees, labour laws.
 There are specific know-how provisions in the Patent and Design Law (section 5, Federal Law No. 44 of 1992 for the Organization and Protection of Industrial Property for Patents, Designs and Industrial Models (Patent and Design Law)).
 The Dubai International Financial Centre (DIFC) has issued a draft law on trade secrets specifically, although it is yet to be issued and it will not have effect across the entire UAE.
 A UAE federal law may follow.

-Trade name, look-alike and some counterfeit issues may also be recognised and actionable under the Commercial Transactions Law No. (18) of 1993 (Commercial Transactions Law), Commercial Law No. 4 of 1979 in relation to the prevention of fraud and deception (Anti-Fraud and Deception Law) and Federal Law No. (24) of 2006 concerning consumer protection (Consumer Protection Law).
+Trade name, look-alike and some counterfeit issues may also be recognised and actionable under the Commercial Transactions Law No. (18) of 1993 (Commercial Transactions Law), Federal Law No. 4 of 1979 in relation to the prevention of fraud and deception in commercial transactions (Anti-Fraud and Deception Law) and Federal Law No. (24) of 2006 concerning consumer protection (Consumer Protection Law).

 The ".ae" domain is subject to a modified Uniform Domain-Name Dispute-Resolution Policy (UDRP).